UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 we’ll use here.

-To make HTTP requests to an LLM provider using the Chat Completion API, you need three things: the API’s base URL, the name of the model you want use, and an API access key.
+To make HTTP requests to an LLM provider using the Chat Completion API, you need four things: a prompt (or "message"), the API’s base URL, the name of the model you want use, and an API access key.

 The core of our agent is a Python function, `call_llm()`, that uses the `requests` library to make HTTP requests to an LLM model provider using the Chat